AthensLab/Ethereum-Companion/index.md

 	- Blockchain Forks,

 ## “Ethereum” Basics
-- [Ethereum "pre-history"](https://vitalik.ca/general/2017/09/14/prehistory.html) Vitalik Buterin blog post) Interesting to read as Buterin goes through the internal thought process of creating a fee based ledger that is Turing complete, i.e a state machine.
+- [Ethereum "pre-history"](https://vitalik.ca/general/2017/09/14/prehistory.html) Vitalik Buterin blog post:
+Interesting to read as Buterin goes through the internal thought process of creating a fee based ledger that is Turing complete, i.e a state machine.
 Note the simplicity of the programmatic loop the devises to validate his concept

 - [Ethereum White Paper](https://ethereum.org/en/whitepaper/)